Photo Credit: Hima Batavia

 MYSEUM INTERSECTIONS FESTIVAL

-This Women’s Work explores the past, present, and futures of women’s work in Toronto - through the lens of women of colour.
+This Woman’s Work explores the past, present, and futures of women’s work in Toronto - through the lens of women of colour.
 Informed by family histories and emerging social and technological changes impacting the world of work, this exhibition features performance, visual art, film, and an immersive audio experience that invites audiences to think critically about possible and preferred futures of women’s work.

 Through an intimate portrayal of her mother, Farhiah Shah’s film, And With These Hands, captures the challenges modern women face managing work and familial responsibilities.
 Skylar Cheung’s embroidery defiantly points to the undervaluing of housework, and Hima Batavia’s durational performance brings to life a women working in a fictional future, based on Memory Work.

 Together their pieces point to the pressures and barriers women face, which have only intensified with the pandemic.

 Project Leads: Alica Hall, Natasha Singh